gopesh-code/gopesh-code/README.md

 education:
   [
     "Self-Taught Developer and Designer"
-    "Bachelor's in Conputer Science and Engineering", ]
+    "Bachelor's in Computer Science and Engineering", ]
 current_University: Vellore Institute of Technology, Vellore
 fields_of_interests: